Seyedeh Robabeh Miry; Fatemeh Ahmadi

 Read More

-In this article, we propose the teleportation of a state prepared as a superposition of a coherent state and a vacuum state, using a generalized hybrid entangled state.
-By considering a setup that includes a beam splitter and a photon detector, and under appropriate conditions, successful teleportation of the entangled state composed of the coherent state and the vacuum state can be achieved.
-Furthermore, it has been shown that when considering entangled states of even or odd coherent states and the vacuum state, the success probability significantly increases to 0.5.
+Quantum state teleportation plays a significant role in the field of quantum information transfer.
+In this article, we proposed the teleportation of a state prepared as a superposition of a coherent state and a vacuum state, using a generalized hybrid entangled state.
+By considering a setup that includes a beam splitter and a photon detector, and under appropriate conditions, successful teleportation of the entangled state composed of the coherent state and the vacuum state can be achieved.Furthermore, it has been shown that when considering entangled states of even or odd coherent states and the vacuum state, the success probability significantly increases to 0.5.
 These results indicate that the generalized hybrid entangled state plays a crucial role in the quantum teleportation of these states.

 Abstract